-	- College Ave (Columbia Ave to Harrisburg Ave)
+- College Ave (Columbia Ave to Harrisburg Ave)—now through September 2017.

 City of Lancaster ADA Curb Ramp Replacements

-City of Lancaster will continue with ADA Curb Ramp Upgrades with its contractor, Doug Lamb Construction.
+City of Lancaster may continue with ADA Curb Ramp Upgrades with its contractor, Doug Lamb Construction, in Fall 2017.
 There are approximately 75 locations in 2017 that will be upgraded.
 Please contact the Engineering Bureau if you have specific concerns about a location under construction.